-A complete guide to 70+ holidays, events, deadlines, and days of observance in the homebrew and home winemaking world in 2021
+A complete guide to 70+ holidays, events, deadlines, and days of observance in the world of home fermentation in 2022

 January 16 – Baltic Porter Day

 We don’t know much about Polish blogger Marcin Chmielarz, but we know that he loves Baltic Porters.
 He initiated Baltic Porter Day in 2016, and we happily join him in celebrating this classic hybrid beer style.
 Thanks for keeping the spirit of Baltic Porter Day alive and well, Marcin!

 Widely known as the ‘Father of Homebrewing’ in the United States, Charlie Papazian is the founder of the American Homebrewers Association, author of The Complete Joy of Homebrewing and is known for his famous catchphrase, “Relax, Don’t Worry, Have a Homebrew”.